mallapurbharat/cardano-tx-sample/0_installation/cabal_build_linux.md

 # Installing the node from source

-## Note: the same process will work for any tag, just use the relevant tag when doing the git checkout command
+## cardano-node for testnet is currently stable with 1.35.2. use the relevant tag when doing the git checkout command
+## Note: the same process will work for any tag.

 Please follow the steps as below to make this happen.